canjs/can-connect/readme.md

 ### Instance and Instances

-- `makeInstance( props )` - Creates an instance in memory given data for that instance.
+- `hydrateInstance( props )` - Creates an instance in memory given data for that instance.
-- `makeList({data: Array<Object>}, set)` - Creates a container for instances and all the instances within that container.
+- `hydrateList({data: Array<Object>}, set)` - Creates a container for instances and all the instances within that container.
 - `createdInstance(instance, props)` - Called whenever an instance is created in the persisted state.
 - `updatedInstance(instance, props)` - Called whenever an instance is updated in the persisted state.
 - `destroyedInstance(instance, props)` - Called whenever an instance is destroyed in the persisted state.